History of Bali: Bronze Age: arrival of Dong Son culture (600 BCE–800 CE)

-Ancient historical period: Indianized kingdoms (800-1343 CE)
+Ancient historical period: Indianized kingdoms (800–1343 CE)

 The ancient historical period is defined by the appearance of the first written records in Bali, in the form of clay pallets with Buddhist inscriptions.
 These Buddhist inscriptions, found in small clay stupa figurines (called "stupikas") are the first known written inscriptions in Bali and date from around the 8th century CE.
 Such stupikas have been found in the regency of Gianyar, in the villages of Pejeng, Tatiapi and Blahbatuh.

 This period is generally closely associated with the arrival and expansion of Buddhism and Hinduism in the island of Bali.
 The Belanjong pillar ("Prasasti Blanjong") in southern Sanur was inscribed in 914 with the mention of the reign of the Balinese king Sri Kesari.
 It is written in both the Indian Sanskrit language and Old Balinese language, using two scripts, the Nagari script and the Old Balinese script (which is used to write both Balinese and Sanskrit).
 It is dated 4 February 914 CE according to the Indian Shaka calendar.

 The stone temple of Goa Gajah was made around the same period, and shows a combination of Buddhist and Hindu (Shivaite) iconography.

 Inter-marriages between Java and Bali royalty also occurred, as when king Udayana Warmadewa of the Warmadewa dynasty of Bali married a Javanese princess, sister of the Emperor of Java Dharmawangsa.
-Their son became the great ruler of East Java Airlangga, who ruled on both Java and Bali.
-In the 12th century, descendant of Airlangga are also known to have ruled over Bali, such as Jayasakti (1146–50) and Jayapangus (1178–81).
+Their son, Airlangga, became the ruler of East Java, and consequently ruled on both Java and Bali.
+In the 12th century, descendants of Airlangga are also known to have ruled over Bali, such as Jayasakti (1146–50) and Jayapangus (1178–81).

 The island of Java again started to encroach significantly on Bali with the invasion of the Singhasari king Kertanegara in 1284, as reported in the Nagarakertagama (canto 42, stanza 1).

 Contacts with China were also important during this period.
 Chinese coins, called Kepeng were in use in Bali from the 7th century.
 The traditional Barong is also thought to be derived from the Chinese depiction of a lion.
 According to recent Balinese legends, the 12th-century king Jayapangus of Bali is said to have married a Chinese princess.